regebro/how-to-diff-xml/talk.rst

     That wasn't hard, but it didn't give nice diffs.

-    What you can see here is that instead of inserting a new paragraph three, and then changing the numbering, it modifies paragraph three, reinserts it as paraphraph 4, and then deletes paragraph 4 and then reinserts it as paragraph five.
+    What you can see here is that instead of inserting a new paragraph three, and then changing the numbering, it modifies paragraph three, reinserts it as paraphraph 4.
+It's worse than this, because it then deletes paragraph 4 and reinserts it as paragraph five, and only then does it start to change the numbering, as it should do from the start.

-    It's a bit unclear, because we also got these unicode error squares, which I'll explain later, that's a bug in the code using xmldiff.

 ----